psipeter/functional-detailed-neurons/README.rst

-# functional-detailed-neurons
-Use an online learning rule to construct functional neural networks with biologically detailed neurons
+osNEF methods for constructing functional neural networks with biologically detailed neurons

 Clone the repository
 =======